 Many investors have decided to invest in real estate because they wanted to avoid the gyrations and shocks in the stock market and they also wanted to receive as much protection as possible from inflation, right?
 So, let’s discuss why this is an opportune time to invest in real estate as a hedge against inflation.

-Defining Sustainable Assets in Real Estate
+Finding Security in Real Estate Assets

 How Trends Can Change Demand

-As we have seen through the era of a worldwide pandemic, office buildings may not always be considered a sustainable real estate investment because of such factors as the new normal of remote office workers.
+As we have seen through the era of a worldwide pandemic, office buildings may not always be considered a solid real estate investment because of such factors as the new normal of remote office workers.
 Office space may not be the best investment because the sector simply cannot maintain a strong demand over a long period of time.

 So how does a real estate investment hedge against inflation?